Obviously a winning flavor combo. But it gets even better because these can be made well in advance and cooked on demand.

 Dough too dry?

 If the dough is too dry and won't come together, you might need to add more heavy cream.
-Add it about 1 tbsp at a time.
+Add it about 1 tablespoon at a time.

 Want more help?